 Jack has gained significant first-chair trial and arbitration experience including on bet-your-company matters.
 His most recent and notable representations and achievements include:

-- Counsel to major shareholder defendant in class action arising out of company acquisition in a stock-for-stock merger.
+- Winning motion in Delaware Chancery Court dismissing major shareholder defendant in class action arising out of company acquisition in a stock-for-stock merger.

 - Representing blockchain company in parallel investigations by DOJ and SEC.